Glitchfix/assemblySeminar/README.md

 Just the basic ALU operations that are possible and how to use the stack for real.
 Also we show you how to print a digit, if you think this is straight forward I insist you to take a look at it.

 ### 5. Subroutine
 To make it sound easier we just show how to write functions in assembly.
-The cool thing I could add to it was that in `syswrite(STDIN, "Hello, World!\n", 13) ` the 13 (i.e. the length of bytes) was caluclated automatically.
+The cool thing I could add to it was that in `syswrite(STDOUT, "Hello, World!\n", 13) ` the 13 (i.e. the length of bytes) was caluclated automatically.

 ### 6. Macros
 Shortening our code we learn to write macros and pass parameters to it and also import assembly code from files.